Skip to content

 If the ROS workspace builds but the installed entrypoints still resolve to the wrong interpreter, patch the shebang in the generated scripts under sim2real/ros2_ws/install/ so they point to the intended virtual environment Python.

-After the ROS 2 workspace is built, the main LAV2-side launch entrypoint is:
+After the workspace is built, the main launch entrypoints are:

-That launch file is the practical control hub for the current deployment path.
-It is where the policy model, middleware topics, PX4 connection, and runtime mode selection are assembled into one ROS launch entrypoint.
+These launch files are the practical control hub for the deployment path.
+They assemble the policy model, middleware topics, PX4 connection, and runtime mode selection into one ROS launch entrypoint.

 The associated node implementation in base_play_node.py then ties together: